vikashgraja/Func_Parallelizer/README.md

 ## Code of Conduct

-Everyone interacting in the readme_renderer project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [PSF Code of Conduct](https://github.com/pypa/.github/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the func-parallelizer project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [PSF Code of Conduct](https://github.com/pypa/.github/blob/main/CODE_OF_CONDUCT.md).

 Copyright © 2014, [The Python Packaging Authority].